 - GASB Statement No. 99.
 Omnibus 2022.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The practice issues addressed by this Statement are as follows: - O Classification and reporting of derivative instruments within the scope of Statement No. 53, Accounting and Financial Reporting for Derivative Instruments. - o Clarification of provisions in Statement No. 87, Leases. - Clarification of provisions in Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements. - O Clarification of provisions in Statement No. 96, Subscription-Based Information Technology Arrangements. - Extension of the period during which the London Interbank Offered Rate (LIBOR) is considered an appropriate benchmark interest rate for accounting for the distribution benefits (SNAP).
+The practice issues addressed by this Statement are as follows: - Classification and reporting of derivative instruments within the scope of Statement No. 53, Accounting and Financial Reporting for Derivative Instruments. - o Clarification of provisions in Statement No. 87, Leases. - O Clarification of provisions in Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements. - Clarification of provisions in Statement No. 96, Subscription-Based Information Technology Arrangements. - Extension of the period during which the London Interbank Offered Rate (LIBOR) is considered an appropriate benchmark interest rate for accounting for the distribution benefits (SNAP). - Disclosures related to nonmonetary transactions. - Terminology updates related to certain provisions of Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources and Net Position. - o Terminology used in Statement 53 to refer to resource flows statements.